jaspervdv/IFC_BuildingEnvExtractor/README.md

 Current possible output shells:

 * Lod0.0 (exterior only)
-* Lod0.2 (exterior roof outline & footprint, interior storeys) (WIP)
+* Lod0.2 (exterior roof outline, footprint & interior storeys) (WIP)
 * LoD1.0 (exterior only)
 * LoD1.2 (exterior only)
 * LoD1.3 (exterior only)
 * LoD2.2 (exterior only)
-* LoD3.2 (exterior only)
+* LoD3.2 (exterior only) (WIP)
-* LoD5.0 (exterior only) (WIP)
+* LoD5.0 (exterior only)

 For the extraction of the exterior shell the tool utilizes three different extraction methods that can be used on progressively more accurate models.
 Lower detail shells (LoD 0.0 & 1.0) can be extracted only based on the vertices present in a model.
 Middle level detail shells (Lod 0.2 w/o footprint, 1.2, 1.3, 2.2) can be extracted based on the model’s roofing structures.
 High level detail shells (Lod 0.2 w/ footprint and 3.2) can be extracted based on the model’s objects that are part of the building envelope.
 This final extraction step only functions on well-constructed models, but yields an accurate result that allows for overhang and underpasses.
 These features are often only present in models that are made manually.

 The extraction of interior shells relies more heavily on the source IFC file and does not scale like the exterior shells.
 For all interior export (Storeys, apartments/areas and rooms/spaces) a high quality input model is required with additional extra "special" semantic information to help the tool function.

-Below you can see a speed comparison between the software and manual processing.
-Note that the software creates the exterior shells for LoD 0.0, 0.2, 1.0, 1.2, 2.2 and 3.2 while the manual processing only creates LoD 2.2.
+Below you can see a speed comparison between the software and manual processing of the exterior shell.
+Note that in this comparison the software creates the exterior shells for LoD 0.0, 0.2, 1.0, 1.2, 2.2 and 3.2 while the manual processing only creates LoD 2.2.
 This example is sped up 5 times.

 ![Output of the IfcEnvelopeExtractor](https://raw.githubusercontent.com/jaspervdv/IFC_BuildingEnvExtractor/master/Images/EnvExtractorExample2.gif "Speed comparison of the software making LoD 0.0, 0.2, 1.0, 1.2, 2.2 and 3.2 vs making LoD 2.2 by hand.")

 This program is part of the [CHECK project](https://chekdbp.eu/).
-Any suggestions, additions or changes that are made by other users will also be utilized by this project.
+Any suggestions, additions or changes that are made by other users could also be utilized by this project.

 ## Table of Content